The Ragbirds: History

 Their fourth album, Travelin' Machine was released in 2012.
 Their live album, We Belong to the Love was released in 2014.

-Traveling in a van that runs on Recycled Vegetable Oil in order to promote sustainability, The Ragbirds have performed to enthusiastic audiences in over 46 U.S. states including major markets such as New York City, Nashville, Chicago, Denver, Detroit, Cleveland, St. Louis, Indianapolis and many more.
-They have been featured at some of the Mid-West’s largest music festivals including Rothbury Music Festival and 10,000 Lakes and have shared the stage with Railroad Earth, Steve Kimock, Cornmeal, Toubab Krewe, Hot Buttered Rum, Donna The Buffalo, Big Leg Emma, Jeff Daniels, Tea Leaf Green, Dirty Dozen Brass Band, Mamadou Diabate, The Duhks, Wookiefoot, ekoostik hookah, and many more.
+Traveling in a van that runs on Recycled Vegetable Oil in order to promote sustainability, The Ragbirds have performed in over 46 U.S. states including major markets such as New York City, Nashville, Chicago, Denver, Detroit, Cleveland, St. Louis, Indianapolis and many more.
+They have been featured at some of the Mid-West's largest music festivals including Rothbury Music Festival and 10,000 Lakes and have shared the stage with Railroad Earth, Steve Kimock, Cornmeal, Toubab Krewe, Hot Buttered Rum, Donna The Buffalo, Big Leg Emma, Jeff Daniels, Tea Leaf Green, Dirty Dozen Brass Band, Mamadou Diabate, The Duhks, Wookiefoot, ekoostik hookah, and many more.

 T.J.
 Zindle, founding member of Last Conservative (and Erin's brother) is the Ragbirds current guitarist.
 He joined the band to replace Melody in January 2009.

 In April 2015, the band headed into the studio with producer Jamie Candiloro (R.E.M., Ryan Adams & The Cardinals, Willie Nelson) to record "The Threshold & The Hearth" (due out March 25, 2016 on Rock Ridge Music).
 The album traces the fictional story of a couple named Betty and Bill, who meet in college, get married, raise a family and weather the trials of a long-term relationship.
 Much of the material was written in the wake of the birth of Zindle and Moore's daughter Aviva, who toured with the band regularly.